 Nuclear Technicians usually need one or two years of training involving both on-the-job experience and informal training with experienced workers.
 A recognized apprenticeship program may be associated with this occupation.

 Nuclear Technicians may benefit from understanding of specialized subject areas, such as public safety and security, mechanical, or physics knowledge.

 The list below shows several areas in which most Nuclear Technicians might want to build proficiency, ranked by importance.

 Nuclear Technicians must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Nuclear Technicians need abilities such as inductive reasoning, information ordering, and perceptual speed in order to perform their job at a high level.
+For example, Nuclear Technicians need abilities such as deductive reasoning, inductive reasoning, and information ordering in order to perform their job at a high level.
 The list below shows several important abilities for Nuclear Technicians, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.